brunocoelho1997/cycling-chat-k8/k8/cycling_chat/README.md

 * access the deployment with the created ip by ingress (k9s to see the address listed on the ingress)

+How to access the API:
+* Apply the service.yaml
+* List services
+* Get the Cluster-ip from the cyclingchat-service

 Fonts:
 * https://kubernetes.io/docs/concepts/services-networking/service/